PaulRudin/helm-jsonnet-demo/README.md

     * Files are applied in the order that shell globbing gives.
 If necessary just use one processor, optionally importing jsonnet files from elsewhere.

+## Motivation

+When consuming third party helm charts you can only modify the resulting k8s objects to the extent that the chart author has anticipated your customisation use case and added a suitable interface.
+Post renderers allow for arbitrary changes to the k8s objects created from the chart's templates before helm actually applies them to your cluster.